Are you interested in teaching for The Falmouth Institute? Click here for more information.

 Mr. Grant holds a B.S. in Psychology from Missouri State University.
 He is committed to continually upgrading and expanding his skills and plans to complete his Master’s Degree in Public Administration.

-An adjunct faculty member at the Falmouth Institute, Nat Hall facilitates high-quality, customized training to clients from tribal governments and organizations across the United States.
+As an adjunct faculty member at the Falmouth Institute for over 10 years, Nat Hall facilitates high quality, customized training to clients from Tribal governments and organizations across the United States.

 Kristine Hill brings over 20 years of experience in workforce development.
 She is currently the Administrator for the Oneida Vocational Rehabilitation Department, where she is responsible for providing job training resources to Native Americans with disabilities.
 She has been directly involved with the design and implementation of transition activities specific to disabled teens entering the workforce upon graduation and the active supervision of vocational counselors and staff.
 Prior roles include management of the Employee Development, Career Services and Training Departments of the Oneida Tribes gaming division.
-She has participated on and lead teams involved in Leadership Development, Organizational Strategy Management, and Compensation, and served as project manager to lead a team in the development and implementation of a gaming degree program supported and run by a local technical college..
+She has participated on and lead teams involved in Leadership Development, Organizational Strategy Management, and Compensation, and served as project manager to lead a team in the development and implementation of a gaming degree program supported and run by a local technical college.

-Ms. Hill holds a Bachelors degree in Human Resource Management, a Masters degree in Management and Organizational Behavior and is currently working on her Doctoral studies in Administration and Leadership.
+Ms. Hill holds a Bachelor's degree in Human Resource Management, a Master's degree in Management and Organizational Behavior and is currently working on her Doctoral studies in Administration and Leadership.

 Timothy J. Humphrey Sr.